aklein-dex/lol-react/README.md

 ### Limitation

-If you don't register your project with Riot, then you API key is available just for a hours.
+If you don't register your project with Riot, then you API key is available just for few hours.

 The number of requests to the API is limited.
 If the limit is exceeded then an error 429 is returned.